bandwidthcom/acrobits-catapult-reference-app-voice-android/README.md

 Bandwidth Voice Reference Android App
 ===============================

 This project is a fully functioning Android app that leverages the BWsip framework to register users, and make and receive calls.
+Bandwidth’s provides the Mobile SDK and Reference Apps as “Beta”, free of charge to try and use.
+If you are looking for a fully supported commercial Mobile SDK for iOS and Android compatible with Bandwidth platform and services, please contact us.

 ![App screenshot](https://github.com/bandwidthcom/catapult-reference-app-voice-android/blob/master/screenshot.png)